Lorti/manu.ninja/_posts/2017-04-25-web-push-notifications.md

 sharing: true
 ---

-Engage and Retain Users with Push Notifications on the Web.
-It has become far easier for you in 2017.
+Developers use push notifications to engage and retain users.
+Unfortunately, sending push notifications on the open web was difficult in the past.
+It has become simpler in 2017.
 This tutorial shows you a complete working example to get you started.
-The final code is on [GitHub] and there's also a [video] demonstrating how you can send push notifications in under a minute.
+The final code is on [GitHub] and you'll find a [video] demonstrating how you can send your first push notification.

 ## What's new?

-Sendind push notifications was difficult in the past because you need a variety of new web technologies.
-It took some time before support for [Service Workers][Service Worker Support], [Notifications][Notifications API Support] and [Push][Push API Support], Google's and Mozilla's push messaging services and the urge to change to HTTPS was at a point where you can deliver push notifications to a significant amount of your users, not only a fraction.
+Sending push notifications is complicated because there's a variety of modern web technologies involved.
+It took time before support for [Service Workers][Service Worker Support], the [Notification][Notifications API Support] and [Push][Push API Support] APIs, Google's and Mozilla's push messaging services, as well as the appeal of switching to HTTPS were at a point where you can deliver push notifications to a significant amount of your users, not only a fraction.

-In the process of standardizing web push notifications implementations have changed over the years.
-In the past you had to write very different code for each platform to enable push notifications.
-There have been steps in the right direction to make development more pleasant.
+In the process of standardization implementations have changed over the years.
+Until recently you had to write very different code for each platform to enable push notifications.
+Luckily, there have been steps in the right direction to make development more pleasant.
 The most important news are the following:

 * [RFC 8030] – Generic Event Delivery Using HTTP Push
 * You can use the same code for Chrome and Firefox since mid 2016.
 * You no longer need a Firebase project, a `gcm_sender_id`, or an `Authorization` header.
-You no longer need a `manifest.json`.
+You no longer need a `manifest.json`, although you should for building a [Progressive Web App](https://developers.google.com/web/progressive-web-apps/).
 * Microsoft is co-authoring the RFC, so they will follow the standard.